-In addition to commitments and obligations in the ordinary course of business, the Company is subject to various claims and pending and potential legal actions arising out of the normal conduct of our business.
+In addition to commitments and obligations in the ordinary course of business, the Company is subject to various claims and pending and potential legal actions arising out of the normal conduct of its business.
 The Company assesses contingencies to determine the degree of probability and range of possible loss for potential accrual in its financial statements.
 An estimated loss contingency is accrued in its financial statements if it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 Because litigation is inherently unpredictable and unfavorable resolutions could occur, assessing litigation contingencies is highly subjective and requires judgments about future events.
 When evaluating contingencies, the Company may be unable to provide a meaningful estimate due to a number of factors, including the procedural status of the matter in question, the presence of complex or novel legal theories, and/or the ongoing discovery and development of information important to the matters.
 In addition, damage amounts claimed in litigation against it may be unsupported, exaggerated or unrelated to possible outcomes, and as such are not meaningful indicators of its potential liability.
 The Company regularly reviews contingencies to determine the adequacy of its accruals and related disclosures.
 The amount of ultimate loss may differ from these estimates.
 It is possible that cash flows or results of operations could be materially affected in any particular period by the unfavorable resolution of one or more of these contingencies.
-Whether any losses finally determined in any claim, action, investigation or proceeding could reasonably have a material effect on the Company's business, financial condition, results of operations or cash flows will depend on a number of variables, including: the timing and amount of such losses; the structure and type of any remedies; the monetary significance of any such losses, damages or remedies may have on our consolidated financial statements;
+Whether any losses finally determined in any claim, action, investigation or proceeding could reasonably have a material effect on the Company's business, financial condition, results of operations or cash flows will depend on a number of variables, including: the timing and amount of such losses; the structure and type of any remedies; the monetary significance any such losses, damages or remedies may have on our condensed consolidated financial statements; and the unique facts and circumstances of the particular matter that may give rise to additional factors.

 Spencer Trask Matter.
-On June 28, 2013, the Company filed a lawsuit for declaratory relief in the Supreme Court for the State of New York (case # 652305/2013) against Spencer Trask Ventures, Inc. ("STV") in connection with a Warrant Solicitation Agency Agreement (the "WSAA") that the Company entered into with STV in February 2013.
-In this action, the Company is seeking a declaration that the WSAA remains a valid and enforceable agreement.
+On June 28, 2013, the Company filed a lawsuit for declaratory relief in the Supreme Court for the State of New York (case # 652305/2013) against Spencer Trask Ventures, Inc. ("STV" or "Spencer Trask") in connection with a Warrant Solicitation Agency Agreement (the "WSAA") that the Company entered into with STV in February 2013 (the "New York Action").
+In the New York Action, the Company is seeking a declaration that the WSAA remains a valid and enforceable agreement.
 Over the course of several weeks in February 2013, Organovo and STV, through their respective attorneys, negotiated the WSAA pursuant to which the Company engaged STV as the Company's warrant solicitation agent in connection with the Company's efforts to solicit the exercise of outstanding Organovo warrants during the first quarter of 2013.
 STV's President signed the WSAA on behalf of STV, and the Company's CEO executed the agreement on behalf of Organovo.
 Spencer Trask provided services to the Company pursuant to the WSAA, and the Company has paid STV for those services.